cosmos/cosmos/WHITEPAPER.md

 peg-contract by deviating from the original pegging logic of the peg-zone.

 It is possible to address these issues by designing the peg to be "totally accountable".
-For example, all IBC packets both from the hub as well as from the target might require acknowledgement by the peg-zone in such a way that all state transitions of the peg-zone can be efficiently challenged and verified by either the hub or the target.
-The hub and the target (or in the case of Ethereum, the peg-contract) should allow the peg-zone validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made.
-We leave the design of the specification and implementation of this system open as a future Cosmos improvement proposal.
+For example, all IBC packets both from the hub as well as from the origin might require acknowledgement by the peg-zone in such a way that all state transitions of the peg-zone can be efficiently challenged and verified by either the hub or the origin's peg-contract.
+The hub and the origin should allow the peg-zone validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made by independent auditors.
+We leave the design of the specification and implementation of this system open as a future Cosmos improvement proposal, to be passed by the Cosmos Hub's governance system.

 While the socio-political atmosphere is not quite evolved enough yet, we can extend the mechanism to allow for zones which peg to the fiat currency of a